- Home

 Bottom line

 Chase UR to United is a 1:1, instant transfer that shines when you treat it as a just-in-time tool, not a savings account.
-The everyday wins are cheap domestic short-hauls from around 10,000 miles with no close-in fees, plus the Excursionist Perk free one-way.
+The everyday wins are cheap domestic short-hauls from around 10,000 miles with no close-in fees, plus off-peak Hawaii economy awards from around 8,000 miles.
 The big wins are Star Alliance partner business class to Europe and Asia.
 The one discipline that separates winners from stranded balances: search United's award calendar first, confirm the exact seat, then transfer only what that award costs — and book it immediately.

 Get weekly card offer alerts